cyan21/cpp_greetings/README.md

 cd cpp_greetings && git checkout conan_deps
 ```

-2. Generate the files for your package and for your test, it will create the following files in the *test_package* :
+2. Generate the template files for your future package, it will create the following files in the *test_package* :
 - CMakeLists.txt
 - conanfile.py
 - example.cpp

+> the existing conanfile.py will be modified !
+> use "git checkout -- conanfile.py" to restore it

 ```
 conan new Greetings/0.1@yannc/dev -t